Tuesday, October 7, 2025

 It wasn't perfect enough.
 I have it on good authority, plus photos, that like many (most?) midcentury women, Aurelia was very conscious of the look of her hair.
 Everybody knew that hair is a woman's crowning glory -- Plath's portrait is all about her hair -- and if it's neat and tamed so is the woman, and if it's been coifed, she's a somebody.
 And ideally women had curls or at least a wave.
 And were blond.
 That was a lot to ask, but for this milestone photo, Sylvia or Aurelia or both cared enough to want it all.

-Aurelia reproduced her personal print of the photo in Letters Home.
+Aurelia reproduced her personal print of the photo in Letters Home; It is a different photo: The chin is less lifted and the face very slightly turned so the right eyelash is absent.
 I took a photo of it good enough (above) to show that the split ends at the back of Sylvia's head had been painted out.
-Enlargement showed beneath the bobby pin words in cursive, hard to read.
-Those must have been drawn on the negative after printing the print sold by Sotheby's.
+Enlargement showed beneath the bobby pin words in cursive, hard to read, drawn on this particular negative.

-When greatly enlarged (and the image flipped vertically, not shown) I saw on the retouched version, between the set of short lines pointing upward and downward, the words "Retouch marcel."
+When lightened and greatly enlarged (and the image flipped vertically, not shown) I saw on this second, retouched version, between the set of short lines pointing upward and downward, the words "Retouch marcel."

 Close-up at Sylvia's temple: Can you see the writing?

 It isn't clear whether Aurelia or Sylvia ordered this done.
-Both were perfectionists, and I can't tell you how much women of the time -- and later -- aspired to perfect immunity from criticism by those they knew, and feared judgement by those they didn't.
+Both were perfectionists, and I can't tell you how much women of the time -- and later -- aspired to perfect immunity from criticism by those they knew, and feared judgement by those they didn't; judgement so severe it could not bear a visible bobby pin.
 Meanwhile mother and daughter spoke snidely of others and were super-critical of themselves.

 Sure, retouch the flyaway strands.
 Yet the request was to widen and deepen the wave or "marcel" in Sylvia's hair, so brightly studio-lit one can't tell if she was blond or brunet.
 I always thought -- maybe you did too -- this photo showed her blond.
 But then why darken the bottom of the hairdo, thickly repainting it a cloudy black, obscuring individual strands?
 Compared to Stahlberg's print, the book version's higher contrast and taming create almost a zebra effect.